1 Weekly overview

 • Read Chapters 10, 11 and 14 in Beth Morling’s book.

 • Complete the summative quiz.
-Deadline: Thursday, 7 November, 3pm.
+Deadline: Thursday, 6 November at 3pm.

 Content

-Chapter 26 explains the most relevant PsychoPy components and their main properties in more detail.
-It focuses on the Text component, the Image component and the Keyboard component.
+Chapter 30 explains the main properties of the Text component, the Image component and the Keyboard component.

 Learning objectives